MannanBawa/chess/README.md

 # chess
 It's a game of chess.
 In Java.
-Prints ths status of the board to console after every move.
+Prints the status of the board to console after every move.